 DCTA has various travel tools available to help riders get where they need to go safely and with confidence!
-Our travel tools make riding DCTA easier and removes the guesswork to allow you to receive real-time tracking information from our Transit Tracker, get up-to-date notifications when you sign-up for our Rider Alerts and much more!
+Our travel tools make riding DCTA easier and remove the guesswork and allow you to receive real-time tracking information.
+Choose from a variety of mobile apps, including the globally-renowned Transit app, or get up-to-date notifications by signing up for our Rider Alerts.

 The voice feature, powered by Swiftly, allows passengers to dial in for real-time prediction of a DCTA vehicle at a chosen stop.
-Passengers can call 940.243.0077, select the Transit Tracker option from the phone menu, enter the stop ID (located at each bus stop and A-train station), and receive an automated real-time update on the vehicle for that location.
+Passengers can call 940.243.0077, select the Transit Tracker option from the phone menu, enter the six-digit numerical Stop ID (located at each bus stop and A-train station), and receive an automated real-time update on the vehicle for that location.

 The web feature, powered by Transit, enables passengers to access real-time vehicle location data from most web-enabled devices and desktop computers.
 Passengers can utilize the web feature or widget on DCTA’s homepage to search by address to find the nearest bus or train and its arrival time.